fmbot-discord/docs/docs/commands/albums.md

 ### .album (`.ab`)

-Gets information about the album you're currently listening to or searching for.
+Gets information about current album or the one you're searching for.

 !!! note "Examples"
     `.ab`